QVoG-BUAA/C2Graph/README.md

 # C2Graph

-we use Eclipse CDT to build C/C++ code property graph
+we use Eclipse CDT to build C code property graph

 ### Requirements